Cool off at one of our top 5 open-air pools in Barcelona

 Fancy a swim al fresco, but without braving the beach?
 Have no fear – Barcelona has some pretty amazing outdoor pools!

-1. The sporty one: Club Natació Atlètic
+1. Open-air pools in Barcelona: the sporty one, Club Natació Atlètic

 The Club Natació Atlètic de la Barceloneta pool, on Sant Sebastià beach, is one of Barcelona’s best.
 Surrounded by palm trees and with plenty of deckchairs for a spot of sunbathing, it also boasts a view of the sea!